 Mardi Gras takes over Sydney in February and March, while other Pride events happen all around Australia and New Zealand at various times annually.
-Below is a guide to the other national LGBTQI community festivals in Australian cities and across the ditch.
+Below is a guide to the other national LGBTQI community festivals in our Aussie centres and across the ditch.

 Alice Springs Pride Carnivale